 For example:

-Innovation accelerates or stalls based on leadership’s tolerance for experimentation and learning.
+Innovation accelerates or stalls based on leadership's commitment to creative leadership, experimentation and learning.

 Yet many executives find themselves in their roles because of past performance rather than preparation.
 They may have excelled in their previous positions in operations, sales, finance or a technical field, but executive leadership requires different muscles.